 Investing in online video news

-In “Investing in Online Video News”, published in Journalism Studies, Antonis Kalogeropoulos and Rasmus Kleis Nielsen analyze how a sample of 19 different news organizations across Germany, the United Kingdom, and the United States have developed their online video strategy and argue that news organizations are often far more enterprising than they are given credit for but that editorial considerations are not always central to how they pursue new opportunities.
+In “Investing in Online Video News”, published in Journalism Studies, Antonis Kalogeropoulos and Rasmus Kleis Nielsen analyse how a sample of 19 different news organizations across Germany, the United Kingdom, and the United States have developed their online video strategy and argue that news organizations are often far more enterprising than they are given credit for but that editorial considerations are not always central to how they pursue new opportunities.

 The full article is available here.